 Yukio left Wolverine when he calls her "Mariko" while being drunk.
 He follows her to ask for forgiving, but finds Asano killed in his apartment, by one of Yukio's daggers.
 And by a smell, he finds out that she was working for Shingen all the time.
 He chased her, and they were both attacked by The Hand.
 Wolverine decided to take down the criminal empire of Shingen, and Yukio attempted to redeem herself by killing him.
 But she was captured and defeated in a duel with him.
 But she redeemed herself in another way: she killed Mariko's husband when he was about to kill her.
 For Wolverine, it was a tie, so he let her leave.
 He had a second duel with Shingen, and killed him.
 He thought that Mariko would have to swore vengeance against him for that, and that the only options were to kill her or to let her kill him... but no. Mariko thought that Shingen had brought dishonor to the Yashida family, so she should kill him, and then suicide to regain such honor, but Wolverine's duel allowed her to escape that destiny.
 And so, they organized their wedding.

-The X-Men were invited to the wedding, including their recent incorporation, Rogue.
+The X-Men were invited to the wedding, including their newest member, Rogue.
 Wolverine still hated her for her fight with Carol Danvers when she absorbed her memories and powers.
 But things had not ended yet, and the criminal ties laid by Shingen were not very easy to break.
 The Silver Samurai requested an interview with Mariko, and she accepted, refusing any help from the X-Men.
 Still, she has to take it, when they are attacked.
 Mariko, Yukio and Storm defeated the Silver Samurai, and Wolverine and Rogue joined the fight in the hospital.
+On the cusp of losing the battle, Viper fired a laser pistol at Wolverine and Mariko — only to have Rogue push them out of the way and use her own body as a human shield, pushing her invulnerability to its limits.
+The pistol overloaded and exploded, and Viper and the badly injured Samurai retreated, leaving a dying Rogue to be tended to by Wolverine, who risked his own life to let Rogue absorb his healing factor, saving her life.
+Wolvie's a man who pays his debts, and he reckoned that he owed Rogue one.
 Everything was going to end well... but Mariko stopped the wedding, and rejected Wolverine because he was not worthy.
 It was revealed in later issues that she was under Mastermind's control when she rejected him, but refused to get married with Wolverine until she could clean her family from criminal links.

 - Action Girl: Yukio.
 To the point that she would have sex with Wolverine on the rails of the supersonic train, just for the thrill of the risk.